DPLATA/Obey-the-testing-goat/README.md

 ## 3. Installation and running steps
 Also I will be updating this section with install and running steps for anyone who wants to try it.

+## 4. Authors and acknowledgments

+## 5. Project status
+BEING WORKED ON!!